How to Support Small Business from Home

 So, support your local favorites and see if you can purchase things online.
 Be aware that you are supporting a business during this difficult time frame!

 Buying gift cards is a great idea if you are wondering how to help small businesses in a short term.
+And if you are looking for inspiration, have a look at the 25 cool gifts for outdoor lovers under $20.

 Here, some of the best places to buy gift cards online: